Google Analytics is a free web analytics tool by Google which helps you analyze your website traffic. It allows tracking your website with regard to:

 When Google Analytics has been already connected to your website, you can start tracking your outbound links.

-When I was preparing this tut, I installed the Monsterinsights plugin and went to Insights -> Settings menu of my admin panel to find where to enable the outbound links tracking option.
+When I was preparing this tut, I installed the Monsterinsights plugin and went to the Insights -> Settings menu of my admin panel to find where to enable the outbound links tracking option.
 There was no option like this available, so I started to browse the tuts of other WordPress experts to learn where exactly I should enable this tracking.

-So, as I’ve understood, there were different interfaces of Monsterinsights admin panel, and they were as follows:
+So, as I’ve understood, there were different interfaces of the Monsterinsights admin panel, and they were as follows:

 In 2018 the interface of Monsterinsights allowed to switch on the outbound links tracking by checking the ‘Enable Monsterinsights events tracking’ option in the Engagement section under the Tracking tab.

 At the beginning of 2019, we were able to enable the outbound links tracking by checking the ‘Track outbound clicks and download links’ option in the same section under the same tab.